jasonpit/resume/resume.md

 - Collaborated with a cross-functional engineering team on early enterprise testing and rollout planning for Microsoft 365 Copilot, contributing to AI-native adoption strategies across cloud and collaboration workflows.

-- Served as an essential engineering team member in Warner Bros.
-Discovery's rebranding and multi-cloud migration initiatives, collaborating directly with Microsoft engineers to drive successful infrastructure transitions.
+- Served as a core engineering team member during Warner Bros. and Discovery’s merger-driven rebranding and full-scale global multi-cloud migration, collaborating directly with Microsoft engineers to plan and execute complex infrastructure transitions.
+Led the end-to-end migration of enterprise assets from multiple legacy Azure/M365 tenants and Google Workspace environments into the newly unified Warner Bros.
+Discovery tenant, ensuring data integrity, minimal downtime, and compliance with global security and regulatory requirements.

 - Led a company-wide MDM migration from VMware Workspace One to Microsoft Intune.